About Southern SARE

 • Improve quality of life through efforts that strengthen rural communities and further urban agricultural endeavors by fostering partnerships, long-term economic stability, new technological innovations and business enhancement and advancements.

-• Protect the environment through conservation strategies that advocate resilient agriculture, as well as stimulate development of climate and weather-related risk management strategies through innovative, ecologically sound, mitigative, holistic, and sustainable methods for short-term and long-term farmer profitability.
+• Protect the environment through strategies that advocate adaptable agriculture through innovative, ecologically sound, mitigative, holistic, and sustainable methods for short-term and long-term farmer profitability.

-• Address the needs and promote the successes of all farm audiences, including limited-resource, minority, young and beginning farmers, and women farmers while advancing agricultural sustainability.
+• Address the needs and promote the successes of all farm audiences.

-• Promote long-term, whole systems approaches to farming strategies that support crop, livestock and enterprise diversification, and the well-being of animals.
+• Promote long-term, whole systems approaches to farming strategies that support a variety of crop, livestock and enterprises, and the well-being of animals.